Chandra-MARX/marxs/docs/source.rst

        6.7
        6.7

 We can also specify a spectrum, by giving binned energy and flux density values.
 The energy values are taken as the *upper* egde of the bin; the first value of the flux density array is ignored since the lower bound for this bin is undefined.
 The spectrum can either be in the form of a (2, N) `numpy.ndarray` or it can be some type of table, e.g. an `astropy.table.Table` or a `dict <dict>` with columns named "energy" and "flux" (meaning: "flux density" in counts/s/unit area/keV).
-All of the sources in the following example have the same input spectrum (the plot looks a little different, because photon energies are randomly drawn from the spectrum, so there is a Poisson uncertainty):
+In the following exmaple, we specify the same spectrum in three differect ways (the plot looks a little different, because photon energies are randomly drawn from the spectrum, so there is a Poisson uncertainty):

 .. ipython::